Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: The initial value problems with a half line-soliton initial data

 We first consider the initial data consisting of a half line-soliton for $y>0$,

 where $u_0(x,y)$ is a line-soliton with the parameters $\{\kappa_1^0,\kappa_2^0\}$, i.e.,

-We show an example in Figure \ref{fig12}, in which we also show the initial data for the $\kappa$-system and the ``incomplete'' chord diagram.
+{This initial data \eqref{ID-H} corresponding to the case in the left panel of Figure \ref{fig96}, i.e., $u_0^{+}:=u_0$ and $u_0^{-}=0$ in \eqref{45}.} We show an example in Figure \ref{fig12}, in which we also show the initial data for the $\kappa$-system and the ``incomplete'' chord diagram.
 What we mean by ``incomplete'' is that the half-soliton for $y>0$ represents just the upper part of the chord diagram of the ``full'' line-soliton corresponding to the permutation $\pi=(2,1)$.
 Also note in this figure, the coordinates are the slow scales $(X,Y)$.

 Extending the $\kappa$-graph for $Y<0$ as in Figure \ref{fig113}, we consider the initial value problem for $\kappa_2$ with $\kappa_1=\kappa_1^0=$constant, i.e.,

 -0.2cm